kekdoso/smul_ga3/README.md

 Some notes for the execution of the model:
 - A file with the weights of the trained model is available for faster execution.
-- If a retraining of the model is desired, consider that a GPU was used in a WSL environment (~45 minutes)
+- If a retraining of the model is desired, consider that a GTX 1060 6GB GPU was used in a WSL environment (~45 minutes).
+Training with the CPU is possible, but takes too long.